dangerzig/tipitaka/paper.md

 * A very few typos that were found while processing have been corrected.

 There is no universal script for Pali.
-Traditionally each Buddhist country ususes its own script to write Pali phonetically: in Thai script in Thailand, Burmese in Burma, Sinhalese in Sri Lanka, etc. This package uses the Roman script and the diacritical system developed by the PTS, based on the system commonly used for transliterating Sanskrit.
+Traditionally each Buddhist country uses its own script to write Pali phonetically: in Thai script in Thailand, Burmese in Burma, Sinhalese in Sri Lanka, etc. This package uses the Roman script and the diacritical system developed by the PTS, based on the system commonly used for transliterating Sanskrit.

 The contents are organized into the following data structures: